 Localized content and channels for Chinese culture and constantly changing customers’ needs

-Firstly, Having a Chinese website fully customized for local customers is a good option as a window of brand’s value and products.
-However, a deep-seated presence on Chinese social media platforms before to create a Chinese website, is essential to reach Chinese costumers.
+Firstly, Having a Chinese website fully customized for local customers is a good option as a window of the brand’s value and products.
+However, a deep-seated presence on Chinese social media platforms before creating a Chinese website is essential to reach Chinese customers.

 Secondly, collaborate with KOLs is useful to spread your message.

 Last but not least, brands should react to the latest trend shifts immediately, to meet and reach the needs of Chinese consumers first.
-Chinese consumer isn’t very loyal, so you’re constantly having to invent new products, deals and gifts to keep them engaged.
+The Chinese consumer isn’t very loyal, so you’re constantly having to invent new products, deals, and gifts to keep them engaged.